- Purchase the complete Expat Arrivals Germany Guide (PDF)

 Is Germany safe?

-Germany is very safe.
-Health and infrastructure are of course modern and well kept up.
-Violent crime is rare in Germany, although expats should be more careful in certain sections of larger cities.
+Germany is exceptionally safe.
+Healthcare and infrastructure are modern and of an excellent standard and well maintained.
+Violent crime is rare in Germany, but we'd advise that expats be careful and vigilant in certain sections of larger cities.
 Petty crime such as pick-pocketing is more common.

 Should I learn German?

-Expats should learn German.
+We recommend that expats learn German, or basic phrases at the least.
 Germans learn English in school but to varying degrees.
 Some Germans don't speak English at all.
 As in most countries, locals will appreciate the attempts of expats to learn their language.
 Everything from reading signs to menus and television is in German and not knowing the language can often lead expats to unpleasant and isolated overseas experiences.
 International business is often conducted in English.

 What are expat salaries like in Germany?

 Salaries in Germany are some of the highest in the world so expats working in Germany can expect to be paid well.
-Those with qualification in sought-after fields like IT, finance and science, in particular, can expect to earn a good salary.
-However, those moving to Germany and expecting to find a well-paid job after arriving in the country should be aware that unemployment in certain cities, for example, Berlin, is high so it is always good to have some savings to fall back on.
+Those with qualifications in sought-after fields such as IT, finance and science, in particular, can expect to earn a good salary.
+However, those moving to Germany and expecting to find a well-paid job after arriving in the country should be aware that unemployment in certain cities, such as Berlin for instance, is high so it is always good to have some savings to fall back on.

 What is the standard of healthcare in Germany?